- Do you work with kids with cognitive disabilities/learning differences?

 - How many sessions will I need, and how often should I meet with a tutor?

 The answer to this, of course, depends entirely on what you hope to accomplish.
 Some students only want a few sessions to review the broad strokes of the SAT/ACT, while others set weekly or bi-weekly sessions that span several months to cover specific problem types and increase their scores as much as possible.
-Still others are looking for assistance preparing for Subject Tests and AP exams, as well.
+Still others are looking for assistance preparing for AP exams, as well.
 Based on the number of exams you are preparing for and the score improvement you are seeking, we will sit down and come up with a plan that fits your goals.

-In an ideal world, you will be able to start with our Test Prep Diagnostic, which allows you to take one of our proctored exams and then meet with a tutor for two hours to break down the results.
+In an ideal world, you will be able to start with our Test Prep Diagnostic, which allows you to take one of our proctored exams and then meet with a tutor for 1.5 hours to break down the results.
 Beyond simply going over wrong answers, the tutor will help determine whether the majority of your errors were caused by lack of comprehension of the material (are you missing key grammatical or mathematical concepts?), lack of test-taking strategy (are you unaware of when to guess vs. skip, read vs. skim, assume vs. confirm?), poor pacing (do you run out of time and not finish sections?), anxiety (is the stress just too much?), or just silly mistakes (2+3=6).
 It gives you a better sense of how much help is needed and in what areas, and therefore how best to move forward.
 (NOTE: If you would prefer to meet with a tutor in the Founder’s Circle, it includes Great Expectations College Prep’s curriculum creators — all of whom have 10+ years of tutoring experience and among the best track records in the industry.)

 - When should I start test prep?